-Beth Cougler Blom, MEd, is a facilitator and learning designer who creates effective group learning events and meetings, either face-to-face or online.
-She teaches workshops to help people develop online or face-to-face facilitation skills and provides facilitation services to groups who would like additional support.
-Recent clients include the University of Victoria, Thompson Rivers University, BC Cancer Agency and the Canadian Red Cross.
-Beth can be reached at bethcouglerblom.com.
+Beth Cougler Blom, MEd, is a facilitator and learning designer who creates effective group learning events and meetings, either for in person or online.
+She facilitates workshops to help people develop in person or online facilitation skills and provides facilitation services to groups who would like additional support.
+Beth is the author of the book, Design to Engage: How to Create and Facilitate a Great Learning Experience For Any Group.
+She can be reached at bethcouglerblom.com.

 This five-week online course is a practical introduction to design of adult learning.
 It grounds participants in theories and tools for design of face-to-face workshops and courses.
 All activities will be applicable to learning in organizations and will enable participants to translate what they learn into their workplace context.
 Throughout the course, participants will work on designing a lesson plan/agenda for a short face-to-face course or workshop and post drafts of their plan to course colleagues and the facilitator for feedback.